-We know insurance can be confusing, if you should have any questions regarding insurance, please ask us.
+We understand insurance can be confusing, please discuss any questions/concerns with us.
 We are happy to help!

 Your employer has determined the amount of coverage according to the contract set up with the insurance company.
 The less paid for the insurance by your employer, the less coverage you will receive.